 Under the front and rear deck is enough space for luggage, food and some water.
 Tours over several days are possible.
+ARTEMIS has proven to be consistently fast in raids.

 ARTEMIS without deck, showing bow, stern and side flotation

 The canoe has bow, stern and side buoyancy and is therefore very safe.
 After a capsize it floats high and almost dry.
 It can be easily rolled upright in the water.
 After rolling, there is very little water in the boat.
 It is also possible, with a little practice, to re-enter the boat in deep water, and carry on to your destination.